temporalio/documentation/docs-src/go/self-hosted-worker-docker-network.md

   # ...
 ```

-If you are using a different or customized docker compose file, you can see the available networks using:
+If you are using a different or customized docker compose file, you can see the available networks by using the following command:

 ```shell
 docker network ls